zhemao/hodgepodge/README.md

 A simple C program that reads in text, eliminates the whitespace, and then writes it out.
-The usage is: eliminate [inputfilename] [outputfilename].
+The usage is `eliminate [inputfilename] [outputfilename]`.
 If inputfilename is not given, the program will read from standard input.
 If outputfilename is not given, the program will write to standard output.
 `make eliminate` to compile

-## inserttext.pl
+## inserttext

-A perl script that inserts the text of one file into a certain line of another file.
-Usage is inserttext.pl dest lineno [src].
-If src is not given, text to be inserted will be taken from standard input.
+A C program that inserts the text of one file into a certain line of another file.
+Usage is `inserttext.pl dest lineno [src]`.
+If src is not given, text to be inserted will be taken from standard input. `make inserttext` to compile

 ## sendgmail.py